DimitrK/libphonenumber/README.md

 Cream Sandwich).

 # Quick links
+*   Updating from official repo, building and publishing.
+[See guide](UPDATING-AND-BUILDING.md)
 *   **Reporting an issue?** Want to send a pull request?
 See the [contribution guidelines](CONTRIBUTING.md)
 *   Check the [frequently asked questions](FAQ.md)